KaioFelps/inertia-rust/docs/src/advanced/flash-messages.md

 management crates as dependency.
 Nor can we provide the utility trait so that you implement it yourself, since you can only implement your own traits for foreign struct.

-However, you can refer to [Actix Web Implementations] and grab a snippet containing an sample implementation of a trait that enhances `Inertia` struct, providing a `back_with_errors` method.
+However, you can refer to [Actix Web Implementations](./actix-web-implementations.md#the-back-with-errors-method) and grab a snippet containing an sample implementation of a trait that enhances `Inertia` struct, providing a `back_with_errors` method.

-[Actix Web Implementations]: (../advanced/actix-web-implementations.md#the-back-with-errors-method)